Identification and estimation of causal mechanisms in cluster-randomized trials with post-treatment confounding using Bayesian nonparametrics: Bayesian Nonparametric Causal Mediation Analysis in CRTs

 The CA-EDP has three concentration parameters $\astar$, $\atheta$ and $\aphi$, while the nDDP, CAM and EDP only have two concentration parameters.
-The number of classes for cluster-level variables ($N_i$ and $\mathbf{V}_i$) depends on $\astar$, the number of classes for outcomes, mediators and post-treatment confounders ($Y_{ij}$, $M_{ij}$ and $D_{ij}$) depends on $\atheta$, and the number of classes for individual-level covariates ($\mathbf{X}_{ij}$) depends on $\aphi$.
-In what follows, we use $v$-classes, $y$-class, and $x$-class to represent different classes for simplicity.
+The number of groups for cluster-level variables ($N_i$ and $\mathbf{V}_i$) depends on $\astar$, the number of groups for outcomes, mediators and post-treatment confounders ($Y_{ij}$, $M_{ij}$ and $D_{ij}$) depends on $\atheta$, and the number of groups for individual-level covariates ($\mathbf{X}_{ij}$) depends on $\aphi$.
+In what follows, we use $v$-group, $y$-group, and $x$-group to represent different groups induced by CA-EDP for simplicity.
 The two nested levels induced by three concentration parameters serve a distinct purpose.
 At the first level, the random partition generated by $\pi^{*}_k$ (inspired by the CAM construction) captures cluster heterogeneity, while allowing for information sharing across clusters.
-Each atom of this Dirichlet process is a pair $(F_i, \boldsymbol{\eta}_i)$, where $\boldsymbol{\eta}$ is the parameter for the distribution of cluster‑level covariates and $F_i$ represents the data‑generating distribution of individual observations within cluster $i$.
-Then, the second level of nested structure is introduced into $F_i$ (inspired by the EDP construction), which avoids a single random partition within a subgroup, avoiding the cluster formation being dominated by the high-dimensional covariates \citep{Wade2014}, while explicitly modeling the commonality of atoms between subgroups (inspired by the CAM).
+Each atom of this Dirichlet process is a pair $(F_i, \boldsymbol{\eta}_i)$, where $\boldsymbol{\eta}_i$ is the parameter for the cluster‑level covariate distribution and $F_i$ represents the data‑generating distribution of individual observations within cluster $i$.
+Then, the second level of nested structure is introduced into $F_i$ (inspired by the EDP construction), which avoids the random partition within a subgroup being dominantly determined by the high-dimensional covariates \citep{Wade2014}, while explicitly modeling the commonality of atoms between subgroups (inspired by the CAM).